What to do with your 1099-K from Coinbase, Gemini, or GDAX for crypto taxes

 You need two forms to properly file your crypto taxes: The 8949 and the 1040 Schedule D. List all trades onto your 8949 along with the date of the trade, the date you acquired the crypto, the cost basis, your proceeds, and your gain or loss.
 Once you have listed every trade, total them up at the bottom, and transfer this amount to your 1040 Schedule D. Include both of these forms with your yearly tax return.
 Read more about how to report your crypto on your taxes here.

-If you have a high volume of trades, it could save you time and energy to automate the entire 8949 creation by uploading your trades into CryptoTrader.Tax.
-Once your 8949 is complete, give this form to your tax professional or upload it into tax preparation software like TurboTax.
+It could save you time and energy to automate the entire 8949 creation and crypto tax reporting process by uploading your trades into CryptoTrader.Tax.
+The software will automatically generate your required tax documents which can then be given to your tax professional or uploaded it into tax preparation software like TurboTax.

 To recap: Coinbase sent you a 1099-K because they had to and because you had over $20,000 worth of transactions or over 200 transactions.
-The IRS was sent a copy of this 1099, so they are aware of your activity (but do not worry because this is not the amount you owe in taxes!).
-To properly report your taxes on your trading activity, complete the 8949 and 1040 schedule D. The IRS will look at your 8949 and your 1099-K together to determine if you are accurately filing your crypto taxes.
+The IRS was sent a copy of this 1099, so they are aware of your activity.
+The 1099 does not show the amount you owe in taxes and using it to report taxes would be inaccurate.
+To properly report your taxes on your trading activity, complete the 8949 and 1040 schedule D.

 Can I save money by filing my crypto losses?